Function: Directeur de Recherches CNRS

 Some PDFs of seminars or congress contributions (updated 2021)

 I was the General Physics Secretary of the French Microscopy Society SFµ in 2010 and 2011 and presented the BID for organizing the next European Microscopy Conference in France, under the auspices of the SFµ, the European Society (EMS) and the word body IFSM.
-As such, I was the chairman of EMC2016 in Lyon (France), and I am member of the EMS board since 2012.
+As such, I was the chairman of EMC2016 in Lyon (France), and I have been a member of the EMS board from 2012 to 2020.

 I have been involved in several National or International Research programs, (e.g. International collaborations with Japan, Belgium, Spain, Ukraine, England, Italy, China, USA, Canada among others).
 I am also regularly involved in industrial cooperative programs with local and national French industries.
-I was the coordinator of the ANR contract "CONTRAPRECI" (ANR-06-BLAN-0205) and I am presently coordinating the project 3DCLEAN (15-CE09-0009-01).
+I was the coordinator of the ANR contract "CONTRAPRECI" (ANR-06-BLAN-0205) and of the collaborative project 3DCLEAN (15-CE09-0009-01).

 Science for the public

 A recent initiative has been to participate to a Pop'Sciences festival organised at Lyon in May 2019.
 A modest software has been developed to illustrate the evolution of Transmission Electron Microscopy from the beginnings to present (might be device dependant for a correct display).

 Free download here